 It is common for sales reps currently experiencing transitions at work, to close sales without being compensated accordingly.
 Compensation should not be withheld from these workers, under most circumstances.
-Many legal disputes have risen as a result of this illegal comportment.
+Many legal disputes have arisen as a result of this illegal comportment.
 There are times when the sales representative closes the sale yet the client doesn’t pay until later on after the rep has left the company.
 So when is the rep legally entitled to these commissions?
-This is a complicated question that only an experienced Sherman Oaks wage & hour attorney can answer for you.
+This is a complicated question that only an experienced California wage & hour attorney can answer for you.

 When you were hired, your employment contract generally includes your obligations and incentives.
-Perhaps you employer will argue that it was clear you will only get paid when the client sent in payment.
+Perhaps your employer will argue that it was clear you will only get paid when the client sent in payment.
 However, most employment agreements don’t specify that.
 So if you were guaranteed a percentage of your sales, you should get paid accordingly, unless your contract specifies otherwise.
 If your sales commission is contingent upon the client sending payment, you must adhere to these specifications in your contract.

 It is important you secure a copy of your contract or any other documents that prove your employer’s expectations and obligations.
 These documents are essential as they may impact the outcome of your case.
 You can also make copies of employment handbooks and any other written communications between you and your employer.
 It is best your attorney reviews these documents and provides you with insightful feedback.
 These cases generally require expert legal advice.
 Never sign a release package without consulting your attorney first.